api3dao/vitepress-docs/docs/reference/dapis/chains/chains-list.md

 <!-- Why this file.
 In order for the flex search to index the chain info they
 cannot be inside a Vue component since it is rendered at runtime.
-The chains.json file here is read during teh vite build so the data will actually end up inside /dist/<filename>.
+The chains.json file here is read during the Vite build so the data will actually end up inside /dist/<filename>.
 -->